 When the Nymi Band fingerprint capture process completes, the results differ depending on the active group policy assigned through the NES Administrator Console.
 If the Band Label feature is enabled, users are prompted to assign the Band Label to their Nymi Band, as described in the next section.

 If the Band Label feature is disabled, the enrollment is completed after policy settings are applied.
-The Nymi Band vibrates twice quickly and a success message appears.
+The Nymi Band vibrates twice quickly and a success message appears, as shown in the following image.